Frank Roberts (diplomat): Biography

+World War Two

 After the outbreak of the Second World War in September 1939, Roberts served as British joint secretary of the Anglo French Supreme War Council (SWC), which included acting as interpreter during the third meeting of the SWC at 10 Downing Street on 17 November 1939.
 A rising star, he also played an important role in the wartime Central Department in shaping British policies.
 This included playing down the Katyn Massacre in favour of preserving the Anglo-Soviet alliance, although otherwise he sought to uphold the interests of smaller powers such as Poland.
 He came to front-page attention in Britain in 1943 because of his role in the successful negotiations with Salazar of Portugal to enable British military use of the Azores (Roberts' time in Lisbon was also significant because it was there that he began his friendship with the American diplomat George F. Kennan).
 He was promoted to the head of the Central Department in 1943, aged just 36.

-An advisor to Churchill at the controversial Yalta Conference in February 1945, he always defended the outcome of the meeting on the grounds that in itself the Yalta agreement (which upheld democratic governance) was perfectly satisfactory but there was little that Britain and the United States could do to influence Soviet actions in eastern Europe.
-Roberts' reports from Moscow, where he was based as Minister 1945-47 and served frequently as chargé d’affaires, drew on Kennan's 'Long Telegram' (1946) and called for a firmer stance towards the Soviet Union in the light of Soviet attacks on British and American interests in the post-war world.
+An advisor to Churchill at the Yalta Conference in February 1945, he defended the outcome of the conference on the grounds that in itself the Yalta agreement (which upheld democratic governance) was perfectly satisfactory but there was little that Britain and the United States could do to influence Soviet actions in eastern Europe.
+Roberts's reports from Moscow, where he was based as Minister 1945-47 and served frequently as chargé d’affaires, drew on Kennan's 'Long Telegram' (1946) and called for a firmer stance towards the Soviet Union in the light of Soviet attacks on British and American interests in the post-war world.
 His arguments went down well in Whitehall and helped to shape the British Cold War strategy that would remain in place until the collapse of the Soviet Union in 1991.